hambrosia/meme-sieve/README.md

 ### Move
-To move the memes to another folder, use the following:
+To move the memes to another folder, use something similar to the following:
 ```shell
 ./main.py | while read filename; do cp "$filename" "../output_folder/$filename"; done
 ```

-Always exercise caution, as the program can sometimes misidentify photos as memes, especially if they are humorous or contain meme-like text.
+Always exercise caution, since the program can sometimes misidentify photos as memes, especially if they are humorous or contain meme-like text.

 ### Setting the delay